 - A letter of recommendation and endorsement by the faculty member

-The complete Application packet must be received by AFE by the spring or fall deadline: March 1 or October 1.
+The complete application packet must be emailed to AFE by the spring or fall deadline: March 1 or October 1.

 Training must be started within 12 months of application date.